dot-iris/dot-iris.github.io/index.md

 - 2014-06-24: AEC submission accepted.
 - 2020-06-19: _Scala Step-by-Step: Soundness for DOT with Step-Indexed Logical Relations in Iris_ unconditionally accepted at ICFP 2020.
+- [Initial Preprint](2020-dot-submission.pdf) available; this is superseded by the current author version.

 ## Contacts
 For any question or suggestion, feel free to contact me, Paolo G. Giarrusso, at